 Is it ever!
 The tree, commonly known as a dawn redwood — Metasequoia glyptostroboides — from the cypress family (Cupressaceae), is actually a “living fossil” from China.
 These trees, thought to be extinct, were discovered in remote valleys in central China in the 1940s.
-Through the efforts of U.S. botanists, seeds were obtained from the trees and planted throughout North America and Europe.
+Through the collaborative efforts of several Chinese and American scientists, seeds were obtained from the trees and planted worldwide.

 The tree in front of the Yale Peabody Museum is grown from one of the seeds taken from the original find.

 The dawn redwood (Metasequoia glyptostroboides) is a stately conifer (cone-bearing tree) with a long history that stretches back into the Age of Dinosaurs.
-This close relative of the California redwood and the bald cypress, in essence a “living fossil,” was known only from the fossil record until it was discovered in central China in the 1940's.
+This close relative of the California redwood, in essence a “living fossil,” was known only from the fossil record until it was discovered in central China in the 1940s.

-Before its discovery in an isolated valley in central China the last living population of dawn redwoods consisted of no more than a few hundred trees.
-These survivors were the remnant of a species that once flourished over vast areas of the Northern Hemisphere and that dominated the vegetation of Arctic latitudes for some 35 million years, until the onset of hard frosts and glaciers drove it from the northern polar regions.
-Its rediscovery is a real detective story, an example of how scientific discovery is an international endeavor.
+Before its discovery in an isolated valley in central China, the last living population of dawn redwoods consisted of no more than 1000 trees.
+These survivors were the remnant of a species that once flourished over vast areas of the Northern Hemisphere dominating the vegetation of Arctic latitudes for some 35 million years until the onset of hard frosts and glaciers drove it from the northern polar regions.
+Its rediscovery is a real detective story, and an example of how scientific discovery is an international endeavor.

 In 1941, in the midst of the Second World War, Japanese paleobotanist Shigeru Miki first coined the name Metasequoia for a common but perplexing species well-known in Northern Hemisphere fossil collections under a variety of different names, all of which were incorrect.
 Then in July 1943 Chan Wang, a scientist with China’s National Bureau of Forest Research at Chongqing, discovered a tree growing in the town of Moudao in central China that seemed to be brand new to science.

 It wasn’t until about five years later that the Chinese botanist H. H. Hu finally recognized that Wang’s living tree was the same kind as Miki’s fossil tree.
-This discovery immediately captured the imagination of scientists and the public alike, and seeds of dawn redwood were soon distributed to North America and Europe through the efforts of several American botanists.
+This discovery immediately captured the imagination of scientists and the public alike, and seeds of dawn redwood were soon distributed worldwide through the efforts of several Chinese and American scientists.
 While this cultivation and conservation have increased the chance of the species' survival, the dawn redwood is still very rare in the wild.
 Much needs to be done to ensure its continued existence in its natural habitats.